Perfect Dark (cancelled video game): Cancellation

-Marketing and release
+Marketing

-Although work on a Perfect Dark revival was rumored in early 2018, Perfect Dark was officially announced at The Game Awards 2020 with a teaser trailer, after development on the game had been hinted by some sources earlier that year.
-As a first-party Microsoft game, Perfect Dark is expected to be released for Xbox platforms and Microsoft Windows.
-The game will also be available for Xbox Game Pass subscribers.
+Although work on a Perfect Dark revival was rumored in early 2018, Perfect Dark was officially announced at The Game Awards 2020 with a cinematic trailer, after development on the game had been hinted by some sources earlier that year.
+The game was also planned to be available for Xbox Game Pass subscribers.
+A gameplay trailer was revealed at the Xbox Games Showcase on June 9, 2024.
+After the game was cancelled, former level designer Adam McDonald confirmed that most of the game mechanics showcased in the demo were not scripted, though the gameplay systems were still in a rudimentary stage.